cta-observatory/protopipe/docs/usage/index.rst

 mandatory.

 .. warning::
-  This is working progress.
-  Basically coincides with the same list of instructions but on the grid.
+  These instructions, together with the associated ones for installation, will be available soon after the required material is online.